Blog & News

 In a candidate-driven market, your employer brand should be your secret weapon to entice candidates to work for you rather than the competition.
 Providing a great candidate experience both online and in-store is essential to bolster your brand and drive applications.
 How are you treating customers that want to apply in person?
 Sending them away to apply on your website isn’t an optimum experience.
 Instead, you should leverage innovative solutions such as SMS or QR codes so they can apply seamlessly while they dine.

 With an open rate of almost 100%, SMS campaigns are highly effective.
 With Avature you can set up an auto-reply messaging service empowering candidates to text a keyword such as “Apply” to a shortcode.
 They’ll then receive a reply with a link to your application portal.
+To learn best practices and more on why you should make messaging and SMS part of your CRM strategy, download our e-book Send Top Talent the Right Message: Messaging & SMS.
 Candidates can also be directed to apply by scanning a QR code displayed in your restaurant.
 For those applicants that hand over paper resumes, with Avature you can scan CVs on the fly and upload the information directly into your ATS.

 For online, make sure you offer a mobile-optimized experience because 95% of candidates are looking for jobs on their phone and 78% would apply via mobile if the process is straightforward.
 To top off the experience for all candidates, offering an exclusive perk such as a 10% discount can really help to boost perceptions of your brand as well as sales.